cjjulius/SQL_Utility/README.md

 ## States_Territories_US.sql
 Creates a table and inserts US states and territories into it.
 I couldn't find anything that did exactly this with what I needed, so here it is.

+## AllDatabases_and_Size.sql
+Has a few different ways to display all databases on a SQL Server and their size.
+Will also report the resourcedb information as well.